NLnetLabs/unbound/doc/unbound.conf.rst

 local-zone-tag: *<zone> <"list of tags">*
     Assign tags to local zones.
-    Tagged localzones will only be applied when the used :ref:`access-control:<unbound.conf.access-control>` element has a matching
+    Tagged localzones will only be applied when the used :ref:`access-control<unbound.conf.access-control>` element has a matching
     tag.
-    Tags must be defined in :ref:`define-tag:<unbound.conf.define-tag>`.
+    Tags must be defined in :ref:`define-tag<unbound.conf.define-tag>`.
     Enclose list of tags in quotes (``""``) and put spaces between tags.
-    When there are multiple tags it checks if the intersection of the list of tags for the query and :ref:`local-zone-tag:<unbound.conf.local-zone-tag>`
+    When there are multiple tags it checks if the intersection of the list of tags for the query and :ref:`local-zone-tag<unbound.conf.local-zone-tag>`
     is non-empty.

 .. _unbound.conf.local-zone-override: